 - Whether you choose Shared Hosting or VPS to host your website, make sure it has what you need to keep your site secure.

 - Backup.
 Backup.
 Backup.

-Off-site storage should be maintained to keep the information of your website.
-Backups should not be kept in the same servers as they are prone to attacks as well.
+Off-site storage should be maintained to keep the information on your website.
+Backups should not be kept on the same servers as they are prone to attacks as well.
 It is advisable to keep the backups of your website either on a hard drive or a home computer.
 Off-site storage will prove helpful during hacks, hardware failures, and viruses.